Can A NHL Player Reject A Trade?

 About No Trade Clause In The NHL

-There are two types of No-trade clauses, they are:
+There are two types of no-trade clauses:

 1. Full No-Trade Clause

-In this situation, the said player has complete control over the team he can be traded to within the league.
+In this situation, the player has complete control over the team he can be traded to within the league.
 If a team has a trade offer from any team, the decision to accept or reject the offer is solely based on his decision.

 2. Modified No-trade Clause